TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part2.md

 ### Create touch file to prevent tile re-rendering

 This touch file (a file with zero size) will prevent renderd from re-rendering old tiles.
-Since this is an offline (so to speak) version of OSM the database will never be updated with new/changed content from OpenStreetMaps.
 By default when renderd looks at a metatile that's older than 3 days it will initiate a re-render job, creating a new metatile for that geographic area.
-That's great if the database is being updated with new content, but with this install, that data is static.
-Therefore, we want to prevent renderd from re-rendering tiles.
+That's great if the database is being updated with new content, but with this install, that data is static, so any re-rendering will simply create a new metatile with the exact same content as before.
+To prevent renderd from re-rendering tiles unnecessarily, we create this touch file with a really old date so that renderd will forego any re-rendering jobs.

 To do that, we need to create the `tiles` sub-directory (if it doesn't already exist) and create a touch file therein.
 Like this:
 ```
 mkdir -p /eosstracker/maps/tiles
-touch -t /eosstracker/maps/tiles/planet-import-complete
+touch -t 200001010000 /eosstracker/maps/tiles/planet-import-complete
 ```